File systems and storage

 Archival spaces

 These spaces are meant for archiving data for varying durations.
-Users can request the creation of directories they have read/write access to.
+Users can request the creation of directories they or a group of users will have read/write access to.

 /archive